Louisiana Interdiction Law Firm

 When a loved one becomes unable to care for themselves or is or her finances, it can become emotionally and financially taxing.
 Further, his or her family will quickly find that they cannot legally perform certain tasks for them such as healthcare decisions and financial transactions.
 Had the incapacitated person executed a power of attorney prior to the incapacitation, these decisions would be taken care of.
 However, once a person lacks capacity to sign a power of attorney, the law requires that an interdiction proceeding be filed.
 Many people associate interdiction with the elderly due to dementia, but incapacitation can occur at any age.
 Interdictions are often highly contentious among the family as some may recognize its need while others may remain in denial.
-Our family law attorneys help families who find themselves in this predicament.
+If you are in need of establishing an interdiction of a loved one who can no longer care for themselves, be sure to retain the services of an experienced family law attorney.

 Types of Interdiction